jundalisay/sp/content/en/research/berkeley/knowledge/part-101.md

 ---

-101. The two great Provinces of speculative Science, conversant about Ideas received from Sense and their Relations, are natural Philosophy and Mathematics; with regard to each of these I shall make some Observations.
-And First, I shall say somewhat of natural Philosophy.
+101. The two great Provinces of speculative Science, conversant about Ideas received from Sense and their Relations, are natural Philosophy and Mathematics.

+The Sceptics triumph in Natural Philosophy.

+They produce Arguments to:
-On this Subject it is, that the Sceptics triumph: All that stock of Arguments they produce to depreciate our Faculties, and make Mankind appear ignorant and low, are drawn principally from this Head, to wit, that we are under an invincible Blindness as to the true and real Nature of Things.
+- depreciate our Faculties, and
+- make Mankind appear ignorant and low

+Their main argument is that we are under an invincible Blindness as to the true and real Nature of Things.

 This they exaggerate, and love to enlarge on.

 We are miserably bantered, say they, by our Senses, and amused only with the outside and shew of Things.

-The real Essence, the internal Qualities, and Constitution of every the meanest Object, is hid from our view; something there is in every drop of Water, every grain of Sand, which it is beyond the Power of humane Understanding to fathom or comprehend.
+The real Essence, the internal Qualities, and Constitution of every the meanest Object, is hid from our view.

+It is beyond the Power of humane Understanding to fathom or comprehend what is in every drop of Water, every grain of Sand.

-But all this Complaint is groundless, and that we are influenced by false Principles to that degree as to mistrust our Senses, and think we know nothing of those Things which we perfectly comprehend.
+But all this Complaint is groundless.
+These are false Principles that make us mistrust our Senses, and think we know nothing of those Things which we perfectly comprehend.

-102. One great Inducement to our pronouncing our selves ignorant of the Nature of Things, is the current Opinion that every thing includes within it self the Cause of its Properties: Or that there is in each Object an inward Essence, which is the Source whence its discernible Qualities flow, and whereon they depend.
+102. The Sceptics emphasize our ignorance by the idea that everything includes within it self the Cause of its Properties.

+They think that there is in each Object an inward Essence, which is the Source whence its discernible Qualities flow, and whereon they depend.

-Some have pretended to account for Appearances by occult Qualities, but of late they are mostly resolved into mechanical Causes, to wit, the Figure, Motion, Weight, and such like Qualities of insensible Particles: Whereas in truth, there is no other Agent or efficient Cause than Spirit, it being evident that Motion, as well as all other Ideas, is perfectly inert.
+Some have pretended to account for Appearances by occult Qualities.
+But of late they are mostly resolved into mechanical Causes: the Figure, Motion, Weight, and such like Qualities of insensible Particles.

+In truth, there is no other Agent or efficient Cause than Spirit.

+It follows that Motion, as well as all other Ideas, is perfectly inert.
 See Sect.
 25.

 Hence, to endeavour to explain the Production of Colours or Sounds, by Figure, Motion, Magnitude and the like, must needs be labour in vain.

 And accordingly, we see the Attempts of that kind are not at all satisfactory.

 Which may be said, in general, of those Instances, wherein one Idea or Quality is assigned for the Cause of another.

 I need not say, how many Hypotheses and Speculations are left out, and how much the Study of Nature is abridged by this Doctrine.

 103. The great mechanical Principle now in Vogue is Attraction.